ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

      let .int8(value as BitWidthServer):
     return value.bitWidth
 ```
-But obviously, it is a too tiresome solution.
+But obviously, it is too a tiresome solution.
 You only want to use `value.bitWidth` which must exist in each pattern.

 ### Summary

 As above, currently, we have problems of ugly repetition due to inflexibility in switch statements with enums with associated values.
+We can avoid them by using cast to the protocol existentials or super types.
 However, our ways to deal with them are much too weak.

 * We cannot call generic functions when we cast values as protocol existentials.
-* We cannot cast types as a protocol with associated types.
+* We cannot cast types as a protocol with Self or associated types.

 We have to make up some smart way to deal with such situations.